sealvault/sealvault/website/src/index.md

     <figure markdown>
     ![iOS app account view](./assets/images/screenshots/account-view.png){ loading=lazy }
     <figcaption>
     Each dapp gets a separate key.
-Wallet addresses are never connected to dapps.
+    This protects you from phishing and mitigates compromised dapps.
     [More](./burners.md)
     </figcaption>
     </figure>